 In this paper, we first presented a new framework of language modeling for statistical parsing, which incorporates lexical association statistics while maintaining modularity.
 We then reported on the results of our preliminary evaluation of the model's performance, showing that both the syntactic and lexical models made a considerable contribution to structural disambiguation, and that the division of labor between those two models thus seemed to be working well to date.
-We also discussed the fact that room remains for further improvement, suggesting that, when considering lexical association, we need to carefully deal with structures including correference relations; constituents in correference relations need to be associated with multiple lexical contexts, which can be treated by introducing the notion of lexical dependency parameters.

 Many issues remain unclear.
-First, most of the sentences used so far in testing are quite short, and thus not highly ambiguous, which made difficult the empirical evaluation of the model's quality.
-As such, we need to explore the model's behavior when it is applied to longer sentences.
-Second, we also need to conduct experiments on the combination of the morphological and syntactic disambiguation tasks, which our framework intrinsically is designed for.
-Third, empirical comparison with other lexically sensitive models is also strongly required.
+First, we need to conduct experiments on the combination of the morphological and syntactic disambiguation tasks, which our framework intrinsically is designed for.
+Second, empirical comparison with other lexically sensitive models is also strongly required.
 One interesting issue is whether the division of labor between the syntactic and lexical models presented in this paper works well language-independently, or conversely, whether the existing models designed for English are equally applicable to languages like Japanese.